JULIELab/gepi/gepi/gepi-webapp/readme-raw/README.md

 * build the WAR archive
 * create the Docker image

 To build the WAR, use the Maven build tool.
-From within the `gepi-webapp` folder, use `mvn clean install -f ../pom.xml --projects gepi-webapp --also-make`
+From within the `gepi-webapp` folder, use `mvn clean package -f ../pom.xml --projects gepi-webapp --also-make`
 <div style="border: 4px solid #77C0CA; margin-left:50px; border-radius: 20px; width: 400px;padding: 10px">Of course you can also build the project in the GePi root directory.
 Then you just need to omit the <textit style="background-color:#F3F6F8">-f ../pom.xml</textit> portion.</div>

 After a successful Maven build, navigate to the `gepi-webapp` directory and execute the following command: `docker build -t gepi:${project.version} .`

+To create an app container, type `docker run -dp 8080:8080 gepi:${project.version}`.
+Navigate to `localhost:8080` in your browser and you should see the landing page of GePi.

+Note however, the searching will only work if the Neo4j and ElasticSearch services are available at the locations specified in `src/main/resources/configuration.properties.jetty`.

 ## Required Python Packages for Result Excel Sheet Creation